-The Markdown editor contains a Markdown pane, where you enter your content, as well as a Preview pane, where you can view it.
-For more information about Markdown syntax options, see the Commonmark website.
+The Markdown editor contains a Markdown pane, where you enter your content, and a Preview pane, where you can view it.
+For more information about Markdown syntax options, see the GitHub's Markdown guide.

-You can also edit existing content by clicking the ellipses [ellipsis icon] icon on any markdown widget and selecting Edit.
+You can also edit existing content by clicking the ellipses icon on any Markdown widget and selecting Edit.

 You can use multiple pages to organize your dashboard data in different views.
 When you add more pages to that dashboard, you can access these pages using the tabs at the top of the dashboard UI.

 one.newrelic.com > All capabilities > Dashboards: This is an example of a dashboard with multiple pages, represented by the tabs at the top of the dashboard.
 You can add pages to dashboards, copy existing pages, and drag and drop the page tabs to new positions.